praneethalakshmi08-max/Visor_quantum/README.md

   - Students preparing for quantum computing courses, workshops, hackathons, and competitions.
   - Anyone interested in exploring quantu computing using an interactive and beginner-friendly platform.

-## Learning Objectives
+## Measurable Learning Outcomes
-By using Visor_quantum, learners will be able to:
+After completing the learning modules, learners will be able to:

-- understand the fundamentals of quantum computing.
+- Explain the difference between classical bits and quantum bits (qubits).
-- Explain the concepts of qubits, superposition, and entanglement.
+- Understand and visualize quantum concepts such as superposition, quantum gates, and bloch sphere.
-- Visualize quantum states using the interactive Bloch Sphere.
-- Understand the operations of common quantum gates (X, Y, Z, H, S and T).
-- Explore complex numbers, linear algebra, and tensor products through interactive simulations.
-- Build a strong foundation before progressing to multi-qubit systems and quantum algorithms.
+- Apply basic quantum mathematics, including state vectors and tensor products.
-- Test their understanding through quizzes and receive immediate feedback.
+- Demonstrate understanding through interactive quizzes.
-- Use the AI learning Assistant to clarify concepts and guide further learning.
+- Track their learning progress using the Progress Dashboard.

+## Learning Assessment
+The platform measures learner progress through:
+- Interactive multiple-choice quizzes
+- Instant feedback after each quiz
+- Quiz score calculation
+- Progress tracking across copleted modules
+- Unlocking advanced learning content after completing beginner topics These assessment features allow learners to evaluate their understanding and identify areas that require further study.

 ## Educational Methodology
 Visor_quantum follows a structured, learner-centered approach to simplify complex quantum computing concepts.